MicrosoftDocs/memdocs/memdocs/autopilot/tutorial/pre-provisioning/hybrid-azure-ad-join-autopilot-profile.md

 > [!NOTE]
 >
-> Some VPN configurations aren't supported because the connection is not initiated until the user signs into Windows.
-These include:
+> Some VPN configurations aren't supported because the connection isn't initiated until the user signs into Windows.
+Unsupported VPN configurations include:
 >
-> VPN solutions that use user certificates
+> - VPN solutions that use user certificates
-> Non-Microsoft UWP VPN plug-ins from the Windows Store
+> - Non-Microsoft UWP VPN plug-ins from the Windows Store

 ## Next step: Configure and assign domain join profile